Crowns Achieves Market Capitalization of $12.56 Million (CWS)

-Crowns (CURRENCY:CWS) traded flat against the dollar during the one day period ending at 16:00 PM ET on February 2nd.
-During the last seven days, Crowns has traded flat against the dollar.
-One Crowns coin can now be purchased for about $5.82 or 0.00012228 BTC on exchanges.
-Crowns has a market cap of $12.56 million and $1.39 million worth of Crowns was traded on exchanges in the last day.
+Crowns (CURRENCY:CWS) traded flat against the US dollar during the 24 hour period ending at 23:00 PM E.T. on February 7th.
+One Crowns coin can now be purchased for approximately $5.82 or 0.00012228 BTC on cryptocurrency exchanges.
+Crowns has a market capitalization of $12.56 million and $1.39 million worth of Crowns was traded on exchanges in the last day.
+During the last week, Crowns has traded flat against the US dollar.

 Here is how other cryptocurrencies have performed during the last day: